Sonny Rollins, Vol. 2

-Sonny Rollins, Vol. 2 is a jazz album by Sonny Rollins.
-It was released in 1957 on Blue Note Records, catalogue BLP 1558.
+Sonny Rollins, Vol. 2 is an album by American jazz saxophonist Sonny Rollins, recorded on April 14, 1957, and released on Blue Note Records later that year.

+Background

+Recording

 It is noted for the appearance of pianists Thelonious Monk and Horace Silver, both playing on the Monk composition "Misterioso".
 Monk also plays on his composition "Reflections", while Silver handles the piano duties on all the other tracks.

+Release history

 It was reissued in 1999 as part of the Rudy Van Gelder series, remastering done by the audio engineer, also present on the original recording sessions.

+Legacy

 British singer-songwriter Joe Jackson paid homage to the album when he mimicked the sleeve for his 1984 album Body and Soul.